The Potential, the Pitfalls, and the Long Fight for Accessible Technology: An Interview with Prasanna Venkatesh

 I started my design career at Myntra, India’s leading fashion e-commerce site back in 2013, where I met my manager and mentor of nine years, Srinath Rangamani.
 Somewhere down the line, I felt under appreciated for my work at Myntra, and was looking to switch to a company where design was considered vital to the company’s growth, rather than just an obligatory role.
 Then Srinath moved to Swiggy to lead the design team there, and he coaxed me to join him.
 He mentored me through the three years I worked at Myntra, which allowed me to hone my design skills massively.
 It was only logical that I joined Swiggy to receive continued guidance from him.

-Delivery apps like Swiggy have expanded access to food and groceries, especially in cities with gridlock traffic.
+Delivery apps like Swiggy have expanded access to food, groceries, and jobs. especially in cities with gridlock traffic.
 But the nature of designing for a delivery app is that it requires careful–and quick–thought for the entire delivery system and the people involved: the consumers, the delivery partners, the suppliers, and other essential workers, across 500+ cities in India.
 As a Director of Design, how do you help teams find a balanced perspective when considering this level of complexity?

 Swiggy is a three-way street; the success of the platform starts with continued supply from our partner restaurants or Instamart stores, and hinges on the availability of delivery partners in the gig economy sector to be able to deliver their orders directly to customers – all this in under 40 minutes for food and under 25 minutes for grocery!
 Even if you are working on the consumer side of your product, you should always keep in mind the operational and logistical aspects.
 As a director of design, I try my best to ensure my team isn’t biased by their own experiences and try to cover all bases when coming up with the solutions.
 Our weekly reviews are handy in helping us keep track of use cases and scenarios we might have missed.